finesoft/corant/README.md

 Microservice stack with CDI MicroProfile.

 Corant is a microservice development stack.
-Use Maven for builds, base on J2SE use CDI as container.
+Use Maven for builds, base on J2SE use CDI/Weld as container.
 We have 7 projects under the corant project.

 # 1. corant-boms